xiaochendev/labData/js_fundamentals/README.md

 # Reflection

 Q: What could you have done differently during the planning stages of your project to make the execution easier?
-- Architecture functions before writing details code; explore datat ypes and relationships between different tables
+- Architecture functions before writing details code; explore data types and relationships between different tables

 Q: Were there any requirements that were difficult to implement?
 What do you think would make them easier to implement in future projects?
-- Printed out exact same order like desired result; cuz first loop saved assignment result using array.push(); then did the arithemetic operations, later added avg to result.
+- Printed out exact same order like desired result.
+As first loop saved assignment result using array.push(), then did the arithemetic operations, later added avg to result.
 Would use Map if ordered is critical for the application

 Q: What would you add to, or change about your application if given more time?
 - Divided it into multiples small functions; it's more practical when handle large datasets or databases